sigmod24lit/Sigmod24lit/README.md

 ## Data

-Directory  ```streams``` includes  a BOOKS stream used in the experiments which contains 10K queries and 4625204 updates
+Directory  ```streams``` includes  a readme file with a link for a BOOKS stream used in the experiments which contains 10K queries and 4625204 updates
 - BOOKS.mix